RobertWRadford/NoPixel_Heist_Games/README.md

   Answer:
     643215

 This is not a NoPixel minigame, it is the initial version of an idea I had inspired by the hacking minigame combined with a real server system cabling procedure I've dealt with in the past.
-I think that as is the difficulty is likely too high and I may need to add more time, or more reasonably remove one or two ports/cables from the game.
+I'm not sure that this is the best version of the game, and perhaps reducing the number of cables or something could improve it, but after a lot of practice with the game I've been able to succeed regularly at 10 seconds to memorize and 15 seconds to input answers.
+I also think there may be wiggle room to make the time to memorize lower but I'm not sure on that one.

 ## Project idea / Dev talk